Inzhenerka/docs.getdbt.tech/website/docs/docs/collaborate/govern/project-dependencies.md

 ## Prerequisites
 - Available in [dbt Cloud Enterprise](https://www.getdbt.com/pricing).
 To use it, designate a [public model](/docs/collaborate/govern/model-access) and add a [cross-project ref](#how-to-write-cross-project-ref).
-- Upstream ("producer") project setup:
+- For the upstream ("producer") project setup:
   - Configure models in upstream project with [`access: public`](/reference/resource-configs/access) and have at least one successful job run after defining `access`.
   - Define a deployment environment in the upstream project as [Production environment](/docs/deploy/deploy-environments#set-as-production-environment), ensuring at least one successful job run in that environment.
   - If the upstream project has a Staging environment, run a job in that Staging environment to ensure the downstream cross-project ref resolves.